spiritedmedia/systems/database-import/README.md

 For each site's `wp_options` table you will need to update the URLs.
 Failure to do this will cause WordPress to redirect to the live site.

  - Replace `wp_x_options` with the proper site ID (`wp_2_options` etc.).
 Replace
- - Repalce `https://new-domain.dev/` with the new domain name
+ - Replace `https://new-domain.dev/` with the new domain name
- - Repalce `https://old-domain.com/` with the domain name of the live site (`https://billypenn.com/`, `https://theincline.com/`)
+ - Replace `https://old-domain.com/` with the domain name of the live site (`https://billypenn.com/`, `https://theincline.com/`)
 ```
 UPDATE `wp_x_options` SET `option_value` = 'https://new-domain.dev/' WHERE `option_value` = 'https://old-domain.com/';
 ```